 The Church in Toft

 In 2003 St Andrews entered an official Local Ecumenical Partnership with the Methodist Church to create the Church in Toft.
-The co-operation continues to flourish and across the two congregations has some 50 members.
-Worship is shared between the two buildings with a choice of services to serve the community.
-There is usually an 11 a.m. service in the Chapel or the Church, communion is celebrated twice monthly, and on Wednesday mornings there is ecumenical Morning Prayer in St Andrews.
+The co-operation continued to flourish and across the two congregations had some 50 members.
+There is usually an 11 a.m. service in St Andrew's Church, communion is celebrated twice monthly, and on Wednesday mornings there is ecumenical Morning Prayer.